Elizabeth Wandsford

 Last Edited=17 Aug 2005

-Maj.-Gen. Thomas Farrington was born circa 1664.2 He was the son of Thomas Farrington.2 He married Theodosia Betenson, daughter of Richard Betenson and Albinia Wray.3 He died in 1712.2 He was buried at Chislehurst, Kent, England.2
+Maj.-Gen. Thomas Farrington was born circa 1664.2 He was the son of Thomas Farrington.2 He married Theodosia Betenson, daughter of Richard Betenson and Albinia Wray.3 He died in 1712.2 He was buried at Chislehurst, Kent, EnglandG.2

-Maj.-Gen. Thomas Farrington lived at Chislehurst, Kent, England.1
+He lived at Chislehurst, Kent, EnglandG.1

 Children of Maj.-Gen. Thomas Farrington and Theodosia Betenson